 Also, the Rice Button does not work for any other type of rice but white rice.

-Does Rice Have to be Rinsed Before Adding To The Instant Pot?
+Does Rice Have to be Rinsed Before Cooking?

 Opinions vary widely and there seems to be no right or wrong answer.
 It’s all up to personal preference.
-However, thankfully it is irrelevant for the cooking times.
+However, thankfully it is irrelevant for the cooking times presented.

 Both rinsed and dry rice work with my cooking times and method.
 Nothing has to be adjusted or changed either way.
 Just make sure you drain your rice well if you rinse it.
 Then use 1:1 ratio.

-Now let’s get to the individual kinds of rice for your perfect Instant Pot Rice:
+Now let’s get to the individual kinds of rice:

 I’ve tried both Basmati and Jasmin and both cook in the exact same time, 3 minutes high pressure + NPR.
 The thicker regular long-grain white rice cooks better with 4 minutes high pressure + NPR.

 I’ve experimented with Basmati brown rice and with short grain brown rice and the Basmati cooked faster than the short grain.
 From all my experiments it seems like the thicker the individual grains, the longer they need.
 With the exception of wild rice, that one needs long regardless of being a skinny dude.
 22 minutes high pressure + NPR for the thin Basmati and 24 minutes for the thick short grain.

 Some people swear the grain HAS to burst open, others swear, it’s best when “just about to burst” and others like it completely unburst.
 Guess what, you can achieve any consistency you like when you cook Instant Pot Wild Rice.
 Here are the times for whole unbroken wild rice: 28 minutes (unburst), 30 minutes (some burst some unburst), 32 minutes (burst).